-assignments or examinations yet to be completed and es) for completion, must be listed below.
+If, for serious reason, a student is unable to finish a required assignment or is unable to take a required examination, the student may petition for an "I" Grade.
+This petition may be approved or denied by the instructor.
+Specific assignments or examinations yet to be completed and the specific plan (including deadlines) for completion, must be listed below.

-Student's Name
+Student's Nar ne

 ID.
-No Student's College
+No Studer nt's College

-Course Number Term Year
+Course Numb er Гегт Year

 Instructor

-Petition Initiated By: Stud ent Instructor
+Petition Initia ted By: Student Instructor

-completed in order to remove the grade of "I":
+eted in order to remov

-Instructor's Signature (approval) Date
+Instructor's S ignature (approva al) Date

-Copy: Program Director/Chair AdvisorInstructor Student
+m Director/Chair orInstructor Studen t

-AN ASSISTANT PROGRAM
+UNIVERSITY OF DETROIT MERCY PHYSICIAN ASSISTANT PROGRAM

-STUE ENT AGREEMENT FORM
+STUDENT AGREEMENT FORM

-H FAMILIES AND INDIVIDUALS
+WORK WITH FAMILIES AND INDIVIDUALS

-aral, religious, racial and socioeconomic backgroun the Program will be to work with families and individuals representing varied s, and the assumption of partial responsibility for facilitating appropriate healt be work with families and individuals regardless of the backgrounds of the
+I understand that a part of the educational experience of the Program will be to work with families and individuals representing varied cultural, religious, racial and socioeconomic backgrounds, and the assumption of partial responsibility for facilitating appropriate health care.
+I agree to participate in such educational and service work with families and individuals regardless of the backgrounds of the persons assigned.

 CONFIDENTIALITY

-d maintain confidentiality and respect patient privacy at all times.
-Any
+I understand that as a student and PA practitioner I should maintain confidentiality and respect patient privacy at all times.
+Any communication about a patient must be conducted in a manner that maintains patient confidentiality.

+RECIPROCAL PEER GROUP PRACTICE